ExtremeAddons/hdri_maker_docs/docs/_build/html/_sources/faqs.rst.txt

 managed directly by the addon, it is used to save the materials you have created or modified, to save a material in the user Library take a look at this section: :ref:`save_editor`

+.. warning:: Do not modify the content of this folder manually, the addon may not work correctly.